-2 App.
+App.
 Be bloody, bold, and resolute: laugh to scorn

-The power of man, for none of woman born Shall harm Macbeth.
+The power of man; for none of woman born

-[ Descends .
+Shall harm Macbeth. [descends.

 Macb.
-Then live, Macduff: what need I fear of thee?

-But yet I'll make assurance double sure,

-And take a bond of fate: thou shalt not live

-That I may tell pale-hearted fear it lies,

-And sleep in spite of thunder. --
+Then live, Macduff; What need I fear of thee?
+But yet I'll make assurance double sure, And take a bond of fate: thou shalt not live; That I may tell pale-hearted fear, it lies, And sleep in spight of thunder. -- What is this,

 Thunder.
-Third Apparition, a child crowned, with a tree in his hand.
+An Apparition of a child crowned, with a tree in his hand, rises.